tonmoy002/tonmoy002/README.md

 - 👋 Hi, I am Tonmoy Deb Chowdhury
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning iOS development.
+- I know NodeJS, Javascript, react, PHP, Laravel, Java, MySql, MongoDB
-- 💞️ I’m looking to for an oportunities to work as a iOS developer.
+- 💞️ I’m looking to for an oportunities to work as a softare developer.
 - 📫 Send email for collagoration/get in touch:  debtonmoy09@gmail.com

 <!---